CumulusNetworks/docs/content/cumulus-netq-43/Validate-Operations/Flow Analysis.md

 Some flows can still be analyzed if they traverse a network path that includes switches lacking flow analysis support.
 Partial-path flow analysis is supported in the following conditions:

 - The unsupported device cannot be the initial ingress or terminating egress device in the path of the analyzed flow.
-- If there is more than one consecutive transit device in the path that lacks flow analysis support, the analysis will terminate at that point in the topology and flow data will only be available from devices preceding the unsupported switches in the topology.
+- If there is more than one consecutive transit device in the path that lacks flow analysis support, the path discovery will terminate at that point in the topology and some devices will not be displayed in the flow graph.

 An unsupported device is represented in the flow analysis graph as a black bar lined with red x's  {{<img src="/images/netq/partial-path-unsupported-icon-42.png" height="18" width="18">}}.
 Flow statistics are not displayed for that device.